Nanahawau/CRUD-Restful-API-in-GO/README.md

 # CRUD-Restful-API-in-GO
-A simple rest api in Go, using mux router and net for http request.
+A simple rest api in Go, using mux(a request router and dispatcher) and net/http (http client).

 ## Run
 You can build and run the project with one command